truenas/documentation/static/includes/TNHardwareGuide.md

 ## Storage Considerations

-The heart of any storage system is the symbiotic pairing of the system file system and physical storage devices.
+The heart of any storage system is the symbiotic pairing of the file system and physical storage devices.
 The ZFS file system in TrueNAS provides the [best available data protection of any file system at any cost](https://www.ixsystems.com/blog/openzfs-vs-the-competition/) and makes effective use of both spinning-disk and all-flash storage or a mix of the two.
 ZFS is prepared for the eventual failure of storage devices, and is highly configurable to achieve the perfect balance of redundancy and performance to meet any storage goal.
 A properly-configured TrueNAS system can tolerate multiple storage device failures and recreate its boot media with a copy of the configuration file.